Experimental Semi-quantum Key Distribution With Classical Users: Security Analysis - General Case

-Again, by straightforward algebra we get $\ket{\phi_2}_{ABSC}=\mathcal I \ket{\phi_1}_{ABfC}$.
+By straightforward algebra, from Equations~\eqref{eq:initial_state}, \eqref{eq:actions_exp} and \eqref{eq:I}, we get $\ket{\phi_2}_{ABSC}=\mathcal I \ket{\phi_1}_{ABfC}$.
 However, we are only interested in the key-generation rounds, i.e., we condition to the event when the server announces ``1'' and neither Alice nor Bob receives a click.
 Hence, omitting writing the message state $\ket 1_S$, the final density operator (without the off-diagonal terms) of the system $ABC$ is

 Note that, as before, we use commas in the states from $\mathcal H_A \otimes \mathcal H_B$ to separate the quantum numbers defining Alice's and Bob's apparatus states: $\ket{D_\ell D'_\ell,\!
-R}_{\!AB}$ means that Alice opted to detect, unsuccessfully (due to finite detection efficiency) the two photons present in her lab, while Bob set his apparatus to reflect, etc. The states $\ket{k_{i,j}}_{C}$, etc. are associated to the cases when Alice establishes the value $i$ and Bob $j$ as a key bit, and are given by
+R}_{\!AB}$ means that Alice opted to detect, unsuccessfully (due to finite detection efficiency) the two photons present in her lab, while Bob set his apparatus to reflect, etc. The states $\ket{k_{i,j}}_{C}$, etc., are associated to the cases when Alice establishes the value $i$ and Bob $j$ as a key bit, and are given by

+Above, as well as in rest of the Appendix, for simplicity we omit writing the labels of the quantum states ($A$, $B$, $C$, $S$ and $f$), whenever it is implicitly unambiguous to which space they belong by their quantum numbers ($D_v$, $0,0$, etc.).